Skip to main content

 $366 billion supervised

-Aksia supervises $366 billion -- $331 billion advisory, $36 billion discretionary -- with a pure focus on alternatives.
+Aksia supervises $366 billion, $331 billion advisory, $36 billion discretionary, with a pure focus on alternatives.
 The New York-based firm handles sourcing, pacing, portfolio construction, operational due diligence, monitoring, and reporting across primaries, SMAs, co-investments, and secondaries.
 Clients pick their governance model: fully non-discretionary, fully discretionary, or something in between.
 That flexibility, combined with eight offices spanning New York, London, Tokyo, Hong Kong, Dubai, and beyond, makes Aksia one of the go-to specialists for institutions building out alternatives programs.

 Focus